-- Allow data traffic: This setting allows all WLAN clients to communicate with other stations in their own and in other available wireless networks. - Do not allow data traffic between stations that are logged on to this access point: In this case, WLAN clients can only communicate with mobile stations located in other available wireless networks, but not with the stations in their own WLAN. - > Do not allow data traffic: This last variant prevents all communications between the WLAN clients. - Roaming In addition to controlling the communication between the clients, you can define whether the mobile stations in the wireless network can change to a neighboring access point (roaming).

-Monitor stations In particular for public WLAN access points (public spots), the charging of usage fees requires the recognition of stations that are no longer active.
+- Do not allow data traffic between stations that are logged on to this access point: In this case, WLAN clients can only communicate with mobile stations located in other available wireless networks, but not with the stations in their own WLAN. - Do not allow data traffic: This last variant prevents all communications between the WLAN clients. - Roaming In addition to controlling the communication between the clients, you can define whether the mobile stations in the wireless network can change to a neighboring access point (roaming). - Monitor stations In particular for public WLAN access points (public spots), the charging of usage fees requires the recognition of stations that are no longer active.
 Monitoring involves the access point regularly sending packets to logged-in stations.
 If the stations do not answer these packets, then the charging systems recognizes the station as no longer active.

-Configuration with LANconfig you will find the general WLAN access settings under the configuration area with LANconfig 'WLAN Security' on the 'General' tab.
+Configuration with LANconfig you will find the general WLAN access settings under the configuration area with 'WLAN Security' on the 'General' tab.

-Configuration with WEBconfig or Telnet Under WEBconfig or Telnet you will find the general WLAN access settings under the following paths:
+Under WEBconfig or Telnet you will find the general WLAN access settings under the following paths:

-Configuration tool Menu/Table WEBconfig Expert configuration > Setup > WLAN > Inter-stations traffic, monitor stations or IAAP protocol (for roaming) Terminal/Telnet cd /Setup/WLAN/Inter-station traffic, Monitor stations or IAAP protocol (for roaming)
+Configuration tool Menu/Table WEBconfig Expert configuration Setup WLAN Inter-stations traffic, monitor stations or IAAP protocol (for roaming) Terminal/Telnet cd /Setup/WLAN/Inter-station traffic, Monitor stations or IAAP protocol (for roaming)